RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 Our `.zip` files are compressed files.
 They each contain multiple different types of output files for a single input FASTQ file.
-To view the contents of a `.zip` file, we can use the program `unzip` to decompress these files.
+To view the contents of a `.zip` file, we can use the program `unzip` to list without decompressing these files.
 Let's try doing them all at once using a wildcard.

 ~~~
 $ unzip -l *.zip